MidoAhmed/software-engineering-foundation-skills/README.md

 Software design principles are guidelines and best practices that help in making high-level design decisions and ensure the code is maintainable, extensible, and adaptable.
 These principles are fundamental to good software architecture and design.
 Some key software design principles include:

-1. **SOLID**: hat represents a set of five design principles in object-oriented programming (OOP) and software design.
+1. **SOLID**: represents a set of five design principles in object-oriented programming (OOP) and software design.

     1. **Single Responsibility Principle (SRP)**:
     This principle states that a class should have only one reason to change.
 In other words, a class should have only one responsibility or function.
 When a class has multiple responsibilities, it becomes more challenging to maintain and modify, as changes to one responsibility can inadvertently affect others.